youkwhd/youkwhd/README.md

 youkwhd.com - no monee$, canceled poorman.

-I like the word shrimp without any reason, it is magik.
+i like the word shrimp without any reason, it is magik.